0anton/compressor-vs-thermoelectic-cooler/docs/index.md

 Another fact, which amazed me a lot was the difference in the energy efficiency between compressor and thermoelectric unit.
 The latter was always on was not cooling a lot, but consuming continuously 50W.
 Even in supposed to be a quit night mode, it was 48W.
 Probably, only the speed of fans were reduced, but the semiconductor current stayed the same to compensate the heat exchange deficits from the low rotating fans.

 Compressor unit was using 42-38W with much higher and much wider range of temperatures.
-But this 42W was only consumed during the duty cycle, which was 1:5 or lower.
+But this 45W was only consumed during the duty cycle, which was 1:2.5 or lower.
 So, it consumed much less energy!
 Effectively 10W per hour (4x less then the thermoelectric unit).

 I don’t have large fridge in my apartment and it is not specially cool, so I decided to use the camping cooler as a second fridge in the basement.
 I realized that thermoelectric unit is absolute no go for that:

-Given the increased electricity costs in EU (0,40EUR/kWh) it would cost 172EUR/year given 24h operation.
-Compressor unit would cost just 35EUR/year.
+Given the increased electricity costs in EU (€0,40/kWh) and 51W constant power consumption it would cost €179/year in 24h operation.
+Compressor unit with average 18W power consumption would cost just €63/year.

 I also doubt the thermoelectric unit would also survive the permanent power-on mode, because its both fans (external and internal) are always on, 24h.
 And that’s another point.

 ### Noise level